 How much maintenance is expected?

-Cool mist humidifiers can have less of an influence on your power bill because unlike warm mist units, they do not require extra electricity to heat the water.
+Cool mist humidifiers can have less influence on your power bill because, unlike warm mist units, they do not require extra electricity to heat the water.
 However, the power demand of a warm mist humidifier is equivalent to the electricity needed to heat a teapot, so you may not even see a difference.

 - Variable Speeds.
 It is important (at least for us) that your humidifier has more than one speed because selecting from more than one operating speed lets you control a humidifier’s moisture output and limit power usage.
 Also, multiple speeds help you adjust the noise level.

 - Built-In Hygrometer/Humidistat.
 A hygrometer measures the quantity of moisture within a place and tells it as a percentage, so you will always know if the humidity is within the recommended range (30 to 50 percent).
-A humidistat operates in an identical manner, but it has the ability to automatically turn the unit on and off in order to maintain a preset humidity level.
+A humidistat operates identically, but it can automatically turn the unit on and off to maintain a preset humidity level.

 - Automatic Shutoff.
 We think this is a must feature.
-If humidifier has an automatic shut-off it automatically turns off when the water reservoir is empty.
+If the humidifier has an automatic shutoff, it automatically turns off when the water reservoir is empty.
 This is important for safety reasons as well as for energy efficiency.

 - Digital Control Panel helps to ease your life.
-Digital measurements let you know exactly where your humidity falls and help you make precise changes.
-While analog controls are useful, they may not give you the accuracy of a digital control panel.
+Digital measurements tell you exactly where your humidity falls and help you make precise changes.
+While analog controls are helpful, they may not give you the accuracy of a digital control panel.

 - Indicator Lights.
-These lights signal you when the humidifier’s water tank is running low, when filters or other parts need to be replaced, or when it’s time to clean your humidifier.
+These lights signal you when the humidifier’s water tank runs low, filters or other parts need to be replaced, or when it’s time to clean your humidifier.